dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/property-animation-techniques-overview.md

 4. Begin the <xref:System.Windows.Media.Animation.Storyboard>.

  Beginning a <xref:System.Windows.Media.Animation.Storyboard> applies animations to the properties they animate and starts them.
 There are two ways to begin a <xref:System.Windows.Media.Animation.Storyboard>: you can use the <xref:System.Windows.Media.Animation.Storyboard.Begin%2A> method provided by the <xref:System.Windows.Media.Animation.Storyboard> class, or you can use a <xref:System.Windows.Media.Animation.BeginStoryboard> action.
-The only way to animate in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is to use a <xref:System.Windows.Media.Animation.BeginStoryboard> action.
+The only way to animate in XAML is to use a <xref:System.Windows.Media.Animation.BeginStoryboard> action.
 A <xref:System.Windows.Media.Animation.BeginStoryboard> action can be used in an <xref:System.Windows.EventTrigger>, property <xref:System.Windows.Trigger>, or a <xref:System.Windows.DataTrigger>.

  The following table shows the different places where each <xref:System.Windows.Media.Animation.Storyboard> begin technique is supported: per-instance, style, control template, and data template.